kingluo/lua-resty-ffi/README.md

 }
 ```

 This API is idempotent.
-The loaded runtime is cached in internal table, where
+The loaded runtime is cached in an internal table, where
 the table key is `lib .. '&' .. cfg`.

 This function calls the `libffi_init()` of the library per key.

-It means the same library with different configuration would init a different new runtime,
+It means the same library with a different configuration would initiate a different new runtime,
 which is especially useful for python3 and Java.

 Example: